Frank Haxell: Career

-Haxell was re-elected general secretary in 1959, an election Byrne had widely been expected to win.
-Byrne and Frank Chapple took Haxell to court, along with president Frank Foulkes and fourteen other CPGB members, alleging that the election had been fixed.
-Byrne and Chapple won the case in 1961, Byrne being declared general secretary by the court.
-Haxell was then expelled from the union, and agreed to resign from the CPGB.
-Haxell returned to working as an electrician, and was later permitted to rejoin the union, but not to hold office in it.
+By 1959, the ETU had become a sizable union with an estimated 240,000 members.
+Haxell was re-elected general secretary that year, in an election that Byrne was widely expected to win.
+Byrne and Frank Chapple claimed the election was fixed and took Haxell to court, along with president Frank Foulkes and fourteen other ETU officials.
+Byrne and Chapple won the case in June 1961.
+The presiding justice ruled that a group of communist union officials "had conspired together to prevent by fraudulent and unlawful devices" the election of a non-communist general secretary to replace Haxell.
+The court appointed Byrne the new general secretary with immediate effect.
+In the aftermath, Haxell was expelled from the union.
+He was also forced to resign from the CPGB "for bringing it into disrepute by condoning 'illegal and undemocratic methods'."
+He returned to working as an electrician, and was later permitted to rejoin the union, but not to hold office in it.